-In an effort to save you the trouble, and save face on the big day, we sat down with wedding planning experts Natasha Burton and Jennifer Arreguin Jacobson, to get schooled in all the rules of picking a pretty wedding-color palette.
+In an effort to save you the trouble and save face on the big day, we sat down with wedding planning experts Natasha Burton and Jennifer Arreguin Jacobson, to get schooled in all the rules of how to pick wedding colors.
 Read on to become well acquainted with what not to do when choosing your color scheme and ensure that you steer clear from these seven don'ts.

 Meet the Expert

-Natasha Burton is a wedding and relationship writer and editor, as well as the the author of various books including 101 Quizzes for Brides and Grooms: Take These Tests to Discover Your Wedding Personality and Customize Your Big Day Together.
-Burton and Jennifer Arreguin Jacobson were the co-founders of Santa Barbara-based event planning company Swoon California.
+Natasha Burton is a wedding and relationship writer and editor, as well as the author of various books including 101 Quizzes for Brides and Grooms: Take These Tests to Discover Your Wedding Personality and Customize Your Big Day Together.
+Burton and Jennifer Arreguin Jacobson were the cofounders of the now-shuttered Swoon California, a Santa Barbara-based event planning company.

 1. Thinking You Need a Set Color Palette

-If you're not head over heels for coral, mint, or classic blue (Pantone's Color Of The Year for 2020), for the love of all things bridal, don't choose these hues simply because they're in style, urges Jacobson.
-"Trends come and go, as evidenced by your mom's 80s-style, puffy-sleeved wedding dress, so pick colors you personally love, not ones you saw on Pinterest or feel like you have to use."
+If you're not head over heels this year's "it" colors, for the love of all things bridal, don't choose them simply because they're in style, urges Jacobson.
+"Trends come and go, as evidenced by your mom's '80s-style, puffy-sleeved wedding dress, so pick colors you personally love, not ones you saw on Pinterest or feel like you have to use."